Design Public Hearing Held Sept. 23; Comments Closed Oct. 7, 2019

-FCDOT will hold a Design Public Hearing for the Route 28 Widening Project on Monday, Sept.
+FCDOT held a Design Public Hearing for the Route 28 Widening Project on Monday, Sept.
 23, 2019, 6:30 - 9 p.m., in the cafeteria of Centreville Elementary School, 14330 Green Trails Blvd., Centreville.
-A formal presentation will be held at 7 p.m.
-Comments will be due Monday, Oct.
-7, 2019.
+A formal presentation was held at 7 p.m., and presentation materials are posted below:

 FCDOT ensures nondiscrimination in all programs and activities in accordance with Title VI of the Civil Rights Act of 1964 and the Americans with Disabilities Act (ADA).
 If you need this information in an alternate format or would like to request reasonable accommodations for persons with disabilities or limited English proficiency, contact FCDOT at 703-877-5600, TTY 711.
 Requests for assistance must be received at least 7 business days in advance of an event.